-- complaints which are obsessive, harassing, or repetitive - insistence on pursuing non-meritorious complaints and/or unrealistic, unreasonable outcomes - insistence on pursuing what may be meritorious complaints in an unreasonable manner - complaints which are designed to cause disruption or annoyance - demands for redress which lack any serious purpose or value
+- complaints which are obsessive, harassing, or repetitive; - insistence on pursuing non-meritorious complaints and/or unrealistic, unreasonable outcomes; - insistence on pursuing what may be meritorious complaints in an unreasonable manner; - complaints which are designed to cause disruption or annoyance; - demands for redress which lack any serious purpose or value.

-RBR has a responsibility to protect its staff against unacceptable behaviour and provide a working environment that is safe, respectful and tolerant.
-Consequently it is expected that students, their representatives and staff members should act reasonably and fairly towards each other and treat the process with respect.
-Behaviour that is unreasonable, aggressive or abusive, verbal or written, will not be tolerated and may result in your access to the complaints procedure or to staff connected with your complaint being limited or withdrawn.
+It is expected that students, their representatives and staff members should act reasonably and fairly towards each other and treat the complaints process with respect.
+Behaviour that is unreasonable, aggressive or abusive, verbal or written, will not be tolerated and may result in access to the complaints procedure or to staff connected with any complaint being limited or withdrawn.

 The decision to limit or withdraw access is not taken lightly.
-In the event that this decision is taken we will provide this in writing, including the reason(s) why this decision has been taken.
+In the event that this decision is taken, it will be made in writing explaining the reason(s) why this decision has been taken.